Z-L-D/TripoSR-webui/README.md

-# TriposR-webui
+# TripoSR-webui
-A TriposR implementation for WebUI
+A TripoSR implementation for WebUI